thezeroalpha/lectures.alex.balgavy.eu/content/advanced-logic-notes/propositional-dynamic-logic-pdl/index.md

 - program: regular program which slightly generalizes a while program
 - statement {pre}program{post}: formula pre → [program] post

-For every program α we have modality \<α\>:
+For every program α we have modality 〈α〉:
-- \<α\>: it's possible to execute α from current state, and successfully halt in state satisfying φ (like existential quantification)
+- 〈α〉φ: it's possible to execute α from current state, and successfully halt in state satisfying φ (like existential quantification)
 - [α]φ: for all executions of α, if α successfully halts, then it halts in a state satisfying φ (like universal quantification)

 Program definitions: